 - Directory information.
 This information will be routinely released unless the student files a request to block directory information release.
-The request to block the release of directory information must be submitted to the Registrar's Office and will be enforced 10 business days after the request is filed.
+The request to block the release of directory information must be submitted to One-Stop Student Services and will be enforced 10 business days after the request is filed.

 - address (current and permanent)